idleberg/vscode-icon-fonts-legacy/README.md

 ### Usage

-Snippets are limited to the `html` scope.
+Snippets are limited to the `html` and `css|less|scss` scopes.
 Typing the class name of an icon using the designated prefix will complete to a tag containing the icon class.

 ### Prefixes